 Eric William Morris

-Eric William Morris (Jordan Ellis) is thrilled to be back at Two River after starring in Be More Chill two seasons ago.
+Eric William Morris is thrilled to be back at Two River, after appearing in The Ballad of Little Jo (Original Cast Recording) last season, and Be More Chill (OCR) in 2015.
 Broadway: Coram Boy, Mamma Mia!.
-Eric frequently collaborates with composer Joe Iconis, starring in Be More Chill (Original Cast Recording, Two River Theater), Things to Ruin (OCR, Second Stage) and Bloodsong of Love (Ars Nova).
-TV/Film Include: Mind Hunter, The Marvelous Mrs. Maisel, Quantico, Blue Bloods, Golden Boy, New Amsterdam and the feature film Trust, Greed, Bullets, & Bourbon.
-Other regional/Off-Broadway: Songbird (59E59), The Last Goodbye (Old Globe, dir.
-Alex Timbers), Dog and Pony (Old Globe, dir.
-Roger Rees), and Talk to Me Like the Rain… (Animus Theatre Company (Member), Theatre Row Studio, dir.
-Matthew Lillard).
-Big thanks to the creative team and everyone at Two River for having him back again!
+In addition to Be More Chill he frequently collaborates with composer Joe Iconis, starring in Things to Ruin (2nd Stage, OCR) and Bloodsong of Love (Ars Nova).
+TV/Film Include: Mind Hunter, The Marvelous Mrs. Maisel, Quantico, Blue Bloods, and the feature film Trust, Greed, Bullets, & Bourbon.
+Other regional/Off-Broadway includes: Songbird (59E59), The Last Goodbye and Dog & Pony (both at The Old Globe), and Talk to Me Like the Rain… (Theatre Row Studio).
+Eric is a Company Member of ANIMUS.
+This fall he will be playing the role of Carl Denham in King Kong on Broadway.

 Ian Michael Stuart

 Ian Michael Stuart is making his Two River debut.
 National Tours: Peter and the Starcatcher (dir.
 Roger Rees/Alex Timbers), Matilda (dir.
 Mathew Warchus/Peter Darling).
 NYC/Developmental: The Last Goodbye, Rocky.
 Select regional: A Man of No Importance, ‘Jon’ in Tick, Tick….Boom!, Sweeney Todd, Phantom, ‘Beast’ in Beauty and the Beast (MTW).
 Training: UC Irvine. @Ianmichaelstuart